Nashville Municipal Auditorium: Other sports

 The venue hosted the 1994 Coca-Cola National Gymnastics Championships.

-The Professional Bull Riders sponsored Bud Light Cup events at the venue from its inception in 1994 until 2001.
+The Professional Bull Riders' Bud Light Cup Series held an event at the venue from 1993 through 2001.
 In 2002, the event was moved to Bridgestone Arena.

 The venue hosted the 1997 U.S. Figure Skating Championships.

-The venue hosted Tuff Hedeman Championship Bull Riding All Star Shootout on June 10, 2009.
+The venue hosted the Championship Bull Riding All-Star Shootout on June 10, 2009.

 Strikeforce Challengers: Woodley vs. Saffiedine took place at the venue on January 7, 2011.

+The third incarnation of the Nashville Kats of the Arena Football League began play at the venue in 2024.

 Concerts

 In 1967, the auditorium hosted the Country Music Association's first CMA Awards event, before the ceremonies moved to the Ryman Auditorium the following year.

 The 3rd GMA Dove Awards were held at the venue on October 9, 1971.

-David Bowie's performance of the venue on November 30, 1974, was released in part on I'm Only Dancing (The Soul Tour 74).
+David Bowie's performance at the venue on November 30, 1974, was released in part on I'm Only Dancing (The Soul Tour 74).

 Charlie Daniels Band staged their annual Volunteer Jam concerts at the venue from 1976 to 1985.

 Ted Nugent's July 1977 performance at the venue was released in part on Double Live Gonzo!.

 The Grateful Dead's April 22, 1978 concert at the venue was released as the live album Dave's Picks Volume 15.

 Auditions for Season 2 (2003), Season 14 (2015), and Season 18 (2020) of American Idol were held at the venue.
 Eventual Season 2 winner Ruben Studdard was discovered at the 2003 audition.

 The 35th GMA Dove Awards were held at the venue on April 28, 2004.

 Due to the damage at Grand Ole Opry House because of the May 2010 Tennessee floods, the venue hosted the June 8, 2010 edition of the Grand Ole Opry.

 The 29th Stellar Awards were held at the venue on January 18, 2014.

 Carrie Underwood filmed the video for her song "Cry Pretty" at the venue in 2018.

 The 2022 CMT Music Awards were held at the venue on April 11, 2022.